AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 ## Publish the landing page {#publish-landing-page}

-Once your landing page is ready, publish it to make it available for use in a delivery using the corresponding button.
+Once your landing page is ready and validated, publish it to make it available for use in a delivery using the corresponding button.

 Once published: